On this page:

 Level 1 (communications and speech) leads to level 2, which leads to levels 3, 4 and 5.
 However, if you’re entering the program with a CLBA, CLPBT or ELF PPT, you may begin between levels 1 and 5, depending on your score.

-Depending on your band score, entering the IELTS academic test may begin at any point between levels 1 and 5.
+Depending on your band score on the IELTS academic test, you may begin at any point between levels 1 and 5.

 Admission requirements